PapaRascal2020/simple-tdd-template-js/README.md

 # A simple enviroment for Javascript TDD

-A simple skelenton project to test Javascript.
+A simple skeleton project to test Javascript.

 Uses: Jasmine Spec Runner